ergoplatform/ergodocs/docs/node/swagger.md

 3. Creating transactions that use certain boxes as inputs.

 ## Accessing the API

 Once the node is running, the API can be accessed at [`127.0.0.1:9052`](http://127.0.0.1:9052).

+To have a look at the methods without setting up your own node, check out one of the public nodes like [204.48.31.129:9053/swagger#]

 To access protected API routes, you must provide your secret phrase in the request headers `[api_key, Content-Type]`.
 Alternatively, you can Authorize via the web interface in your browser by clicking the `Authorize` button in swagger and entering your secret phrase there.